tapnair/OctoPiLCD/README.md

   Wire up the LCD according to these instructions: https://learn.adafruit.com/character-lcd-with-raspberry-pi-or-beaglebone-black/usage Install AdaFruit CHAR_LCD libraries as shown in tutorial as well.
+  You can type this at a command prompt: pip install requests Adafruit_CharLCD

 Step 2:
   Open octoprint web interface.